xrettle/WFGY/TensionUniverse/BlackHole/Q131_tension_free_energy.md

 4. `signal_tension_resource_awareness`

    * Definition: A signal that rewards explicit identification of gradients, reservoirs, and information structures as resources contributing to `Tension_FE(m)`.
-   * Purpose: Make the model more explicit about what "fuels" a process, instead of treating work as coming from nowhere.
+   * Purpose: Make the model more explicit about what fuels a process, instead of treating work as coming from nowhere.

 ### 7.2 Architectural patterns